abdoh-alkhateeb/interactive-bookstore/README.md

 # Interactive Bookstore Website
-This is an interactive and dynamic bookstore website that allows users to browse, search, and view details of books using HTML, JavaScript, Ajax, and JSON.
+This is an interactive and dynamic bookstore website that allows users to browse, search, and view details of books using HTML, JavaScript, Ajax, jQuery, and JSON.